awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 ### OnDecrypt

 OnDecrypt MUST fail if this keyring does not have a specified [private key](#private-key).
-The keyring MUST NOT derive a private key from a specified [public key](#public-key)

 OnDecrypt MUST take [decryption materials](structures.md#decryption-materials) and a list of [encrypted data keys](structures.md#encrypted-data-key) as input.